Matrix Power Calculator

 In general, matrices can be difficult to work with.
 Their entries can be some large numbers or ugly fractions (who even remembers how to multiply those?).
-Fortunately, there is a way to bring their beauty to the surface: it involves eigenvalues and eigenvectors.
+Fortunately, a way to bring their beauty to the surface involves eigenvalues and eigenvectors.

-For more information about eigenvalues and eigenvectors, please check our dedicated calculator.
+For more information about eigenvalues and eigenvectors, please check our eigenvalue and eigenvector calculator.
 Here, however, we'll focus on the usability of them.

 Well, fair enough, we have some new matrices that don't give much at first glance.
 However, you'll find they help us a lot.
 To see this, let's check how to square such a matrix decomposition: